Hub-OS/documentation-website/docs/01-client/02-lua-api/02-resource-api/02-animation.md

 ### `animation:on_complete(function())`

 Adds a function to be called when the animation "completes".
+The callback will no longer be called when the state is changed.

 Completion condition differs depending on playback: